heathermortensen/ecmc_repo/SeleniumFramework/README.md

 |Chrome V127.0.6533.90 (64-bit)       |   NA                                            | /SeleniumFramework/drivers/chromedriver/chromedriver-win64      |

 Note: Chrome updated during project work to Version 127.0.6533.100 (8/8/2024 @ 9:43am)
+Note: Browsers shown in the table in white cells are fully configured.
+Run the tests in Firefox.
+Browsers displayed inside gray cells do not have their drivers fully setup.

 ## POM Model